ahsumon85/simple-spring-boot-microservice/README.md

 ```
 curl --request GET http://localhost:8180/item-api/item/find
 ```
-here `[http://localhost:8180/item-api/item/find]` on the `http` means protocol, `localhost` for hostaddress `8180` are gateway service port because every api will be transmit by the gateway service, `item-api` are context path of prodcut service  and `/item/find` is method URL.
+here `[http://localhost:8180/item-api/item/find]` on the `http` means protocol, `localhost` for hostaddress `8180` are gateway service port because every api will be transmit by the gateway service, `item-api` are context path of item service  and `/item/find` is method URL.

 ### For getting All API Information
 On this repository we will see `simple-microservice-architecture.postman_collection.json` file, this file have to `import` on postman then we will ses all API information for testing api.